romainmenke/css-import-tests/tests/002-sub-features/002-at-media/014/README.md

-Chained import with http import last and different but compatible type with negation
+Chained imports 2 levels deep with http import last and different conditions with negation